HNeukermans/adal-ts/README.md

 ## Issue Reporting

 If you have found a bug or if you have a feature request, please report them at this repository issues section.
-Please do not report security vulnerabilities on the public GitHub issue tracker.
-The [Responsible Disclosure Program](https://auth0.com/whitehat) details the procedure for disclosing security issues.

 ## Contributing

 Pull requests are welcome!

-## Development
+## Building

-Use `npm run dev` to compile and watch for changes.
+Use `webpack` cmd to compile and build.
+A /dist folder is generated.

 ## Code coverage

-Use `npm test` to compile and run all tests.
+Use `npm test` cmd to compile and run all tests.
 After the tests have run a /coverage folder is generated.
 Drill down to index.html to see the results.

 ## Unit testing

-Use `npm test` to compile and run all tests.
+Use `npm test` cmd to compile and run all tests.
 Test runner is configured with autowatching and 'progress' as test reporter.